Chart file specifications

 Background note

-A bgNote event is a background note (often called a “ink” by Lyrica players).
+A bgNote event is a background note (often called an “ink” by Lyrica players).

 Its coordinates are specified by x and y (see Coordinate system for more information).